isomerpages/moe-necrg/_sg60/60 for 60 – Connecting Generations, Charting Futures.md

 <p><strong>Programme Runtime:</strong> The programme is scheduled to commence
 in May 2025 and end in Aug 2025, over six training sessions.</p>
 <p><strong>Target Audience: </strong>60 Malay/Muslim students from 60 secondary
-schools who are currently in Secondary 2 or 3 (13-year to 14-year-old)</p>
+schools who are currently in Secondary 2 or 3</p>
 <p></p>